 When you read Huston’s words, it is very clear he felt inspired, happy and in peace, while living in this unspoiled little paradise he carved out for himself on the edge of the Jalisco coast.

 Not only did he enjoy the weather, nature and the surroundings, but he enjoyed stating that he was actually following some old Irish advice that says that it is a good idea for older men, to live close to the sea, as it: “stops old wounds from hurting.
 It revives the spirit.
-It quickens the mind and body, yet lends tranquility to the soul.”
+It quickens the mind and body, yet lends tranquillity to the soul.”

 His daughter, Anjelica Huston, said, “He found great happiness there in his last years … in the jungle, beside the sea, lit by the stars.”

-In short, his time in Las Caletas was surely a beautiful time in his life and a home, second to none, during his older years, which he always carried close to his heart and, not surprisingly, still today Las Caletas is considered one of the most beautiful places in the world.
+In short, his time in Las Caletas was surely a beautiful time in his life and home, second to none, during his older years, which he always carried close to his heart and, not surprisingly, still today Las Caletas is considered one of the most beautiful places in the world.

 - An Open Book.
 1980.
 John Huston.